Help & Recovery from Panic Attacks

 As per the Mayo Clinic's website:

-that triggers severe physical reactions.
+and that triggers severe physical reactions.
 Panic attacks can be very frightening.
-When panic attacks occur, you might
+When panic attacks occur, you

 You may have only one or two panic attacks in your lifetime.
 But if you have had several panic attacks and have